drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 				/getvar key=appearanceFeaturesPlacements index={{var::index}}|
 				/setvar key=featuresPlacement {{pipe}}|
 				/setvar key=logicBasedInstruction {{noop}}|
-				/setvar key=x 5|

 				/ife (featureType != '') {:
-					/incvar x|
 					/ife ( logicBasedInstruction != '') {:
 						/addvar key=logicBasedInstruction {{newline}}|
 					:}|
-					/addvar key=logicBasedInstruction "{{getvar::x}}.
-Use any descriptive terms provided about the feature’s style, texture, or form naturally in the sentence.
+					/addvar key=logicBasedInstruction "- Use any descriptive terms provided about the feature’s style, texture, or form naturally in the sentence.
 Do not label them or repeat the feature name."|

 				:}|
-				/flushvar x|
 				/setvar key=genSettings index=buttonPrompt Is this the feature description you want for the {{getvar::feature}}?|
 				/:"CMC Logic.GenerateWithPrompt"|
 				/len {{var::tempOutputList}}|